-Figure 23 is a Draft Plan of Subdivision for the development of the subject lands.
-The plan is comprised of residential units ranging from single family to stacked townhouses, parkland, environmental protection lands and incorporates the culturally significant farmhouse on a generous lot.
+Figure 29 is a Draft Plan of Subdivision for the development of the subject lands.
+The plan is comprised of residential units ranging from single family to stacked townhouses and parkland, and it incorporates the culturally significant farmhouse on a generous lot.